Dangerous Driving Solicitors

 An extended retest requires a driver to resit their theory and practical driving test.
 The practical test lasts 60 minutes and carries higher fees.
 You will not be issued with a driving licence until you pass.

 The police love to exaggerate.
 They may tell you your driving was dangerous when it was not.
-It is, therefore, extremely important to discuss your case with a solicitor who specialises in defending dangerous driving cases.
+It is, therefore, extremely important to discuss your case with a solicitor who specialises in defending dangerous driving cases, offering expert legal advice and effective defence.
 We have handled hundreds of dangerous driving cases over the years and are often able to avoid convictions or persuade the CPS to reduce the charge (thereby avoiding a driving ban).
 You can read more about reduced pleas below.

 Dangerous Driving Sentencing Guidelines